cloudControl/documentation/Guides/Java/Gradle - HelloWorld.md

 web: ./build/install/app/bin/app
 ~~~

 The `web` process type is required and specifies the command that will be executed when the app is deployed.

 ## Pushing and Deploying your Gradle App
-Choose a unique name to replace the `APP_NAME` placeholder for your application and create it on the cloudControl platform:
+Choose a unique name to replace the `APP_NAME` placeholder for your application and create it on the dotCloud platform:

 ~~~bash
 $ cctrlapp APP_NAME create java